 You have a lot of love and passion for photography, and you are constantly clicking with whatever you have — your iPhone camera, your film camera, your point and shoot, etc.

-After this, you start checking the DSLR prices on Amazon, or any other online website, and decide it is time you buy youself a DSLR camera and produce great shots yourself; but the real question is — do you actually need one?
+After this, you start checking the DSLR prices on Amazon or any other online website and decide it is time you buy yourself a DSLR camera and produce great shots yourself; but the real question is — do you actually need one?

 I have been into photography for the last 6-7 years and had only recently bought my own DSLR around a year ago.
 I noticed that many people start their passion for photography with a DSLR (usually a medium-end one).

 Here are some of the things you should consider before emptying your pockets for a DSLR.